azvoleff/so-simple-theme/_posts/2014-07-31-glcm-0-3-2-released.md

 Version 0.3.2 fixes a minor bug in the projection assigned to the test image included in `glcm`.
 The 1.0 release of `glcm`, which will support parallel computation of GLCMs and computation of GLCMs over all directions, will be coming soon - stay tuned.
+Type

 {% highlight r %}
 install.packages("glcm")